-For the January 1, 2012 for the reserve estimates the minimum mining widths were increased giving a slightly lower grade before the dilution was added.
+For the January 1, 2012 reserve estimates the minimum mining widths were increased giving a slightly lower grade before the dilution was added.
+These increased minimum widths were continued for 2013 and the current estimates for 2014.

 15.2.4 Mining Recovery